 If you volunteer for a clinical trial, the research will be explained to you in detail.
 You'll learn about treatments and tests you may receive, and the benefits and risks they may pose.
 You'll also be given a chance to ask questions about the research.
 This process is called informed consent.

 If you agree to take part in the trial, you'll be asked to sign an informed consent form.
 This form is not a contract.
 You have the right to withdraw from a study at any time, for any reason.
 Also, you have the right to learn about new risks or findings that emerge during the trial.

-For more information about clinical trials related to angioplasty, talk with your doctor.
+For more information about clinical trials related to PCI, talk with your doctor.
 You also can visit the following Web sites to learn more about clinical research and to search for clinical trials:

 The NHLBI updates Health Topics articles on a biennial cycle based on a thorough review of research findings and new literature.
 The articles also are updated as needed if important new research is published.
 The date on each Health Topics article reflects when the content was originally posted or last revised.